Stare Miasto, Podkarpackie Voivodeship

 Stare Miasto (/pl/) is a village in the administrative district of Gmina Leżajsk, within Leżajsk County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 3 km north-west of Leżajsk and 41 km north-east of the regional capital Rzeszów.

 It was the former location of the nearby town of Leżajsk, which was eventually moved to its present location in 1524 by Polish King Sigismund I the Old.
 Afterwards, as Stare Miasto ("Old Town") it was a royal village of the Polish Crown.